 Bug-fix in equation C.11, as it was not accounting for CpbDelayOffset.

+Version 2 of this document modifies the definition of n3 that defines the number of test bitstreams for conformance including GDR AUs as well as other IRAPs after offline discussion.

 Discussion

 The number of conformance tests in Annex C is specified as n0 * n1 * ( 2 * n2 + n3 + n4 + n5), but as indicated by an editors note, it is not clear what these n values apply to.
 A clarification note is suggested that provides that information: